Clean, ethical fragrances that know no bounds nor gender constraints.

 There’s never been a better time to love fragrance.
-The clean perfume industry is making cruelty-free and sustainable scents as accessible as the long-time industry leaders loaded with harmful synthetics, which is why these make perfect holiday gifts.
+The clean perfume industry is making cruelty-free and sustainable scents as accessible as ever — no harsh ingredients, and no gender stereotypes.

-Do your friends, family, and loved ones a favor by helping them break their synthetic fragrance addiction.
-Once they put their noses to cleaner fragrances that are free from harmful chemicals, they’ll never go back.
+Whether for yourself, your friends, family, or loved ones, it’s time to break the old fragrance addictions and embrace the new normal.
+Once you put their noses to cleaner fragrances that are free from harmful chemicals, they’ll never go back.

 Clean gender-inclusive fragrances

 The clean fragrance industry is helping to pioneer a long-overdue norm: gender inclusivity.
 What does “smell like a woman” or “smell like a man” even mean?
 Smell like a human, or a flower, or a bark with a little help from nature in these perfect gender-inclusive clean fragrances that are a fit for anyone who loves cruelty-free and clean perfumes.

 The very definition of fragrance, Le Labo is a beloved clean fragrance brand that’s always been gender-inclusive since launching in 2006.
 Its scents are all vegan and cruelty-free as well as free from parabens and phthalates.
 Everything is Prop 65 compliant, meaning all of its fragrances are free from chemicals known to cause cancer.

 We love Oud 27— it’s like warm summer nights in a bottle.
 Agarwood, cedar atlas, incense, patchouli, black pepper, safran, and gaïac comingle in perfect fragrant harmony to deliver a scent you’ll never want to wash off.

 2. Aesop, Marrakech Intense Eau de Parfum